Darxo/Hardened/README.md

 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you or you move away from each other
 - **Fortified Mind** now grants +25 Resolve (instead of 25% more) and you lose Resolve equal to the Weight of your Helmet
 - **Footwork** perk no longer grants **Sprint**
 - **Fresh and Furious** is completely reworked.
-It now makes all Skills cost -4 Action Points.
-After you use any Skill during your turn, this effect gets disabled until you use **Recover**
+It now makes all Attacks cost -4 Action Points.
+After you use any Attack during your turn, this effect gets disabled until you use **Recover**
 - **From All Sides** (enemy only perk) is completely reworked.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Attack Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies
 - **Fruits of Labor** is reworked.
 It now grants 5% more Hitpoints, Stamina, Resolve and Initiative
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn